johndpotts/johndpotts-blog-old/src/pages/2018-05-26-self-teaching/index.md

 4. Mentorship by instructors
 5. A network (and hopefully job leads) in the local area

-My thought process was simply this- would I, and could I, replicate those things.
+My thought process was simply this- would I, and could I, replicate those things?
 If so, would it be worth what I would pay to go to a boot camp?
 For me, the answer was yes.

 The decision I made isn't for everyone.
 I think well-run development boot camps have a great deal to offer, especially if you learn best in a classroom-type setting.
 But for me, it wasn't the best fit, and I'm glad to have gone through the effort of learning on my own.